hareramray/nurostream/README.md

 The tokenizer is validated against HuggingFace on 314 cases including 300 fuzzed strings: zero encode mismatches, zero round-trip failures.

-## Two bugs worth knowing about
+## Bugs worth knowing about

-Both were found by testing, and both are the kind that produce plausible-looking garbage rather than an exception:
+Found by testing, and mostly the kind that produce plausible-looking garbage or plausible-looking *numbers* rather than an exception:

 - **`id()`-keyed memoization.** A row-geometry cache keyed by `id(tensor_info)`
   silently hands one model's strides to the next model loaded in the same